-Section 307B of the Crimes Act is the offence of False or Misleading Information and is extracted below.
+Section 137.1 of the Criminal Code Act 1995 (Cth) is False or Misleading Information and is extracted below.

 (1) A person is guilty of an offence if: